XpiritCommunityEvents/HOL/migration.md

 We will start with setting up the tools, use the tools for a dry-run and do a migration of one pipeline to Azure DevOps to get a feel on how the tools work.

 All the hands-on labs will use the CodeSpaces capability of GitHub.
 During the import of the git repository, we more or less sneaked in the configuration for the codespaces setup.
-This is done because we included a folder called .devcontainer.
+This is done because we included a folder called `.devcontainer`.
 This contains the setup of our development environment for this hands-on exercise.

 The container needs access to the Valet tooling, which is stored in the GitHub Container Registry.
 These secrets are already preconfigured in at the organization level.